 The Nation Municipality Council consists of the Mayor and 4 Councilors.
 The members of Council strive to ensure the quality of life of its communities and make decisions in the interest of its citizens.

-The next municipal election will be held Monday, October 24, 2022.
-The last municipal election was held on October 22, 2018.
+The next municipal election will be held in 2026.
+The last municipal election was held on Monday, October 24, 2022.
 Where the polling day falls on a holiday, polling day shall be the next succeeding day that is not a holiday.

 Elections for municipal government are held every four years on the fourth Monday of October.
 Prior to the the passage of the Good Government Act, 2009 and the vote in 2006, the period between elections had been 3 years.
 For example, 2000, 2003 and 2006 were municipal election years.